mvmcode/SageMCP/README.md

 ## About The Project

-Sage MCP is a production-ready platform that enables you to run multiple isolated MCP servers with built-in OAuth authentication for services like GitHub, GitLab, and Google.
+Sage MCP is a production-ready platform that enables you to run multiple isolated MCP servers with built-in OAuth authentication for services like GitHub, Jira, Slack, and more.
 It provides a web interface for managing tenants and connectors, making it easy to integrate Claude Desktop with various external services.

 **Key Features:**
 - Multi-tenant architecture with path-based isolation